-Services that our plan pays for What you must pay Housing stabilization services \$0 The plan will pay for the following services for members eligible for Housing Stabilization Services: You may need to obtain prior Housing consultation services to develop a person-centered plan for people without Medical Assistance case management services authorization Housing transition services to help you plan for, find, and move into housing Housing transition - moving expenses (limited to \$3,000 per year) Only for people leaving a Medical Assistance funded institution of provider controlled setting that are moving into their own home.
-Applications, security deposits, and the cost of securing documentation that is required to obtain a lease on an apartment or home Essential household furnishings required to live in and use a community-home, including furniture, window coverings, food preparation items, and bed/bath linens Set up fees or deposits for utility or service access, including telephone, electricity, heating and water Services necessary for the individual' health and safety such as pest removal and one time cleaning prior to moving in Necessary home accessibility adaptations Housing sustaining services to help you maintain housing Transportation to get housing stabilization services (within a 60 mile radius) You must have a Housing Stabilization Services eligibility assessment done and be found eligible for these services.
+Services that our plan pays for What you must pay \$0 Housing stabilization services The plan will pay for the following services for members eligible for You may need Housing Stabilization Services: to obtain prior Housing consultation services to develop a person-centered plan authorization for people without Medical Assistance case management services • Housing transition services to help you plan for, find, and move into housing • Housing transition - moving expenses (limited to \$3,000 per year) Only for people leaving a Medical Assistance funded institution of provider controlled setting that are moving into their own home.
+Applications, security deposits, and the cost of securing documentation that is required to obtain a lease on an apartment or home • Essential household furnishings required to live in and use a community-home, including furniture, window coverings, food preparation items, and bed/bath linens Set up fees or deposits for utility or service access, including telephone, electricity, heating and water • Services necessary for the individual' health and safety such as pest removal and one time cleaning prior to moving in Necessary home accessibility adaptations Housing sustaining services to help you maintain housing Transportation to get housing stabilization services (within a 60 mile radius) You must have a Housing Stabilization Services eligibility assessment done and be found eligible for these services.
 If you need Housing Stabilization Services, you can ask for an assessment or be supported by your provider or case manager.
-This benefit is continued on the next page
+If you have a targeted case manager or waiver case manager or senior care coordinator, that case manager can support you in accessing services, or you can contact a Housing Stabilization Services provider directly to help you.